Harmonic function: Properties

-The set of harmonic functions on a given open set U can be seen as the kernel of the Laplace operator Δ and is therefore a vector space over $\mathbb R\! :$ linear combinations of harmonic functions are again harmonic.
+The set of harmonic functions on a given open set $U$ can be seen as the kernel of the Laplace operator $\Delta$ and is therefore a vector space over $\R$: linear combinations of harmonic functions are again harmonic.

-If f is a harmonic function on U, then all partial derivatives of f are also harmonic functions on U. The Laplace operator Δ and the partial derivative operator will commute on this class of functions.
+If $f$ is a harmonic function on $U$, then all partial derivatives of $f$ are also harmonic functions on $U$.
+The Laplace operator $\Delta$ and the partial derivative operator will commute on this class of functions.

 In several ways, the harmonic functions are real analogues to holomorphic functions.
 All harmonic functions are analytic, that is, they can be locally expressed as power series.
 This is a general fact about elliptic operators, of which the Laplacian is a major example.